Grove of Titans goes Heavy Metal

 by Mario D. Vaden, I. S. A. Certified Arborist, PN-5584A

 This page is about the Grove of Titans project and Mill Creek trail in Jedediah Smith park, adjacent to Crescent City, CA. I’m an arborist who observed, photographed and documented this grove yearly since 2008.
 Please review this page and all linked content for a broad context.
-It’s also worth noting that the park’s management networking with news probably caused 75% of vegetation loss.
-You won’t glean that from NPS’s own pages.
-A full narrative and VIDEO link about changes and fact vs. fiction are at the GROVE OF TITANS
+It’s worth noting that the park management networking with news triggered about 75% of vegetation loss, not mentioned on NPS’s pages.
+A full narrative and VIDEO link about changes and facts are at the GROVE OF TITANS

 The project was an essential need at a few specific spots that morphed into pork barrel spending and excess.
-Of about $3,000,000 reported raised, I estimate $1,000,000 was essential with a possible $1,500,000.00 – $2,000,000.00 over-spending.
-Some spots look better, but some stuff like the metal obelisks seem worse.
-The marsh crossing is one of the few areas where a metal walk seems justifiable.
-Most of the trail did not need boardwalk.
-The huge synthetic “railroad ties” all-combined seal soil and destroy about 1000 square feet of vegetation.
+Of about $3,000,000 reported raised, I estimate $1,500,000 was essential with a possible $1,500,000.00 over-spending.
+Some spots look better, but stuff like metal obelisks seem worse.
+The marsh crossing is one of the areas where a metal walk was practical and justifiable.
+Likewise the platforms around the trees.
+Much of the trail did not need boardwalk where foot paths remained tight and could have been graveled for a fraction of cost.
+The huge synthetic “railroad ties” all combined seal soil and destroy about 1000 square feet of vegetation.

 EDIT UPDATE January 11, 2021 … apparently, decks under the main titan redwoods were constructed during wet winter, the worst time of year for soil damage and compaction.
-The winter work denotes deficiency in management and planning and deviates from the project’s advertised fund raising goal of tree care. (see my advice page for SOIL CARE and 10 Methods)
+The winter work deviates from the project’s advertised fund raising goal of tree care. (see my advice page for SOIL CARE and 10 Methods)

-EDIT UPDATE May 28, 2021 … I had a nice chat with workers assigned to this project and mentioned work under redwoods on wet winter soil.
+EDIT UPDATE May 28, 2021 … I had a nice chat with workers assigned to this project about work on wet winter soil.
 One replied they were constrained to operating equipment that time of year due to environmental rules and wildlife.
-But they installed lengths of trail in that grove during the dry season.
+But they installed lengths of trail during the dry season.
 So it appears that work done over wet soil and roots boils down to management’s choice.
-My background with soil care started with golf courses and university campuses back in the 1980s.
-That’s why work over bare wet soil caught my attention.

 My first impression was how out-of-place part of the design looks compared to other trails and groves in Redwood National and State Parks.
 To some people it will look aesthetically pleasing.
 For others it will take time to adjust.
 When I hiked the grove summer 2024, it seemed to look better because the support materials faded a little and in several places plants are starting to flow over the edges of the grates a little cloaking straight lines and adding a hint of “patina”.
 So to be fair, I’d say it looks pretty good, and a lot of people are going to enjoy this grove a lot.